UCF Communities Leadership Toolbox

 When securing a Watch Party location be sure to search for venues that are inclusive of all types of people, such as kids and families, is easy to travel to and has ample parking.

-Note: Due to the proximity to UCF Main campus and the football stadium, the following communities may only host away game Watch Parties: Greater Orlando, Lake County, Space Coast.
+Note: Due to the proximity to UCF Main campus and the football stadium, the following communities may only host away game Watch Parties: Greater Orlando, Lake County, Space Coast and Tampa.

 • The Monday before a scheduled football game, UCF Alumni will send an email invitation to the alumni in your area informing them of Watch Party locations.
-You must submit a watch party work order two Monday’s before the schedule game to have your community included in the email promotion.
+You must submit a watch party work order three Monday’s before the scheduled game to have your community included in the email communication.
+Check the timeline for those dates to submit.

 What to bring: